 Qualified Intermediary Due Diligence

 It goes without saying that service is an extremely important part of an IRC §1031 tax deferred exchange.
 Exchanges are subject to strict guidelines and requirements.
-Unless you can receive your exchange documents in a timely fashion and have your exchange proceeds.
+Unless you can receive your exchange documents in a timely fashion and have your exchange proceeds readily available for the purchase of the replacement property then it could potentially invalidate your 1031 Exchange.
 It is important that you are able to reach the people who have the expertise and have the ability to close your transaction in a timely fashion.

 Legal 1031 Exchange Services, LLC does not provide tax or legal advice, nor can we make any representations or warranties regarding the tax consequences of your exchange transaction.
 Property owners must consult their tax and/or legal advisors for this information.
 Our role is limited to serving as qualified intermediary to facilitate your exchange.